-1 Introduction
+1. Introduction

-Linear Temporal Logic (LTL) [21] is amongst the most prominent and most important specification languages for reactive systems, e.g., non-terminating controllers interacting with an antagonistic environment.
-Verification of such systems against LTL specifications is routinely applied in industrial settings nowadays [11,14].
-Underlying this success story is the exponential compilation property [28]: every LTL formula can be effectively translated into an equivalent Büchi automaton of exponential size (and it turns out that this upper bound is tight).
+Linear Temporal Logic (LTL) [2] is amongst the most prominent and most important specification languages for reactive systems, e.g., non-terminating controllers interacting with an antagonistic environment.
+Verification of such systems against LTL specifications is routinely applied in industrial settings nowadays [3, 4].
+Underlying this success story is the exponential compilation property [5]: every LTL formula can be effectively translated into an equivalent Büchi automaton of exponential size (and it turns out that this upper bound is tight).
 In fact, almost all verification algorithms for LTL are based on this property, which is in particular true for the popular polynomial space model checking algorithm and the doubly-exponential time synthesis algorithms.
 Other desirable properties of LTL include its compact and variable-free syntax and its intuitive semantics.

 Despite the success of LTL, a plethora of extensions of LTL have been studied, all addressing individual and specific shortcomings of LTL, e.g., its limited expressiveness, its lack of quantitative features, and its inability to express robustness.
 Commonly, extensions of LTL as described above are only studied in isolation-the logics are either more expressive, or quantitative, or robust.
-One notable exception is Parametric LDL (PLDL) [13], which adds quantitative operators and increased expressiveness while maintaining the exponential compilation property and intuitive syntax and semantics.
+One notable exception is Parametric LDL (PLDL) [6], which adds quantitative operators and increased expressiveness while maintaining the exponential compilation property and intuitive syntax and semantics.
 In practical settings, however, it does not suffice to address one shortcoming of LTL while ignoring the others.
 Instead, one needs a logic that combines multiple extensions while still maintaining the desirable properties of LTL.
 The overall goal of this paper is, hence, to bridge this gap, thereby enabling expressive, quantitative, and robust verification and synthesis.

 It is a well-known fact that LTL is strictly weaker than Büchi automata, i.e., it does not harness the full expressive power of the algorithmic backends.
-Thus, increasing the expressiveness of LTL has generated much attention [18,27,28,30] as it can be easily exploited: as long as the new logic also has the exponential compilation property, the same optimized backends as for LTL can be used.
-A prominent and recent example of such an extension that yields the full expressive power of Büchi automata is Linear Dynamic Logic (LDL) [27], which adds to LTL temporal operators guarded by regular expressions.
+Thus, increasing the expressiveness of LTL has generated much attention [7, 8, 5, 9] as it can be easily exploited: as long as the new logic also has the exponential compilation property, the same optimized backends as for LTL can be used.
+A prominent and recent example of such an extension that yields the full expressive power of Büchi automata is Linear Dynamic Logic (LDL) [8], which adds to LTL temporal operators guarded by regular expressions.
+In fact, the guarded operators can express all temporal operators of LTL, i.e., we discard the temporal operators and only allow guarded operators.

 As an example, consider the specification "p holds at every even time point, but may or may not hold at odd time points".
 It is well-known that this property is not expressible in LTL, as LTL, intuitively, is unable to count modulo a fixed number.
-However, the specification is easily expressible in LDL as [r]p, where r is the regular expression ($\mathsf{tt} \cdot \mathsf{tt}$).
-The formula requires p to be satisfied at every position j such that the prefix up to position j matches the regular expression r (which is equivalent to j being even), i.e., tt is an atomic regular expression that matches every letter.
+However, the specification is easily expressible in LDL as [r]p, where r is the regular expression $(\mathsf{tt}\cdot\mathsf{tt})^$ .
+The formula requires p to be satisfied at every position j such that the prefix up to position j matches the regular expression r (which is equivalent to j being even), i.e., $\mathsf{tt}$ is an atomic regular expression that matches every letter.
 In this work, we consider LDL instead of the alternatives cited above for its conceptual simplicity: LDL has a simple and variable-free syntax based on regular expressions as well as intuitive semantics (assuming some familiarity with regular expressions).